justychen/tfx/docs/tutorials/tfx/airflow_workshop.md

 * If you’re replacing a model that is currently in production, first make sure that the new one is better
-* ModelValidator tells the Pusher component if the model is OK
+* Evaluator tells the Pusher component if the model is OK
 * Pusher deploys SavedModels to well-known locations

 Deployment targets receive new models from well-known locations